 AP Business Writer

-Benchmark crude for July delivery was down 62 cents to $95.56 a barrel at late afternoon Bangkok time in electronic trading on the New York Mercantile Exchange.
-The June contract fell 55 cents to settle at $96.16 a barrel on Tuesday.
+Benchmark crude for December delivery was up 69 cents to $85.13 per barrel at late afternoon Bangkok time in electronic trading on the New York Mercantile Exchange.
+The contract fell $4.27, or 5 percent, to finish at $84.44 per barrel in New York.
+It was the lowest price since July 10.